acasvi/SmartCitizenDVK/README.md

 **MODE 1**

 This is the default mode when you connect the board, green LED is ON.
 This mode send through usb-serial, at 9600 bauds, the values captured by the temperature and humidity sensors and give you if a SD Card is detected or not.
-You can find this values in the main() function of  SmartCitizen_DVK.ino.
+You can find this values in the `main()` function of `SmartCitizen_DVK.ino`.

 **MODE 2**